DP World profits reach $1.2 billion as port operator expands

-DUBAI, United Arab Emirates (AP) — Global port operator DP World profits rose by 7 percent to nearly $1.2 billion in 2017 as the company expands in India, Brazil, the Horn of Africa and other parts of the world.
+DUBAI, United Arab Emirates (AP) — Global port operator DP World said Thursday its profits rose by 7 percent to nearly $1.2 billion in 2017 as the company expands internationally, including in East Africa where a legal row has erupted after Djibouti last month seized a container terminal run by the company.

-The company announced on Thursday that revenue climbed 13 percent to $4.7 billion last year, compared to $4.16 billion in 2016.
+The Dubai-based operator announced that revenue climbed 13 percent to $4.7 billion last year, compared to $4.16 billion in 2016.
+DP World, one of the world’s largest port operators, says it plans investments this year of $1.4 billion, mainly in the United Arab Emirates, Ecuador, South Korea, Mozambique, Egypt and Somalia’s breakaway northern territory of Somaliland.

-The Dubai-based company, one of the world’s largest port operators, says it plans investments this year of $1.4 billion, mainly in the United Arab Emirates, Ecuador, Somaliland, South Korea, Mozambique and Egypt.
+DP World, which is majority owned by the Dubai government in the United Arab Emirates, has launched arbitration proceedings in the London Court of International Arbitration over Djibouti’s seizure in February of a container terminal there.

-DP World, majority owned by the Dubai government, seeks arbitration over Djibouti’s seizure last month of a container terminal there following its expansion in Somaliland.
+The move came after DP World expanded its operations in Somaliland to create another corridor for imports for landlocked Ethiopia.
+Ethiopia recently became a 19 percent shareholder in Somaliland’s Berbera port, where DP World holds a 51 percent stake.
+Somaliland holds the remaining 30 percent.

 Most Read Business Stories